-What is a legitimate bronze cast or edition ?
-One that is sanctioned by the artist and with use of the artists original/master.
+What is a legitimate bronze cast or edition?
+One that is sanctioned by the artist and with the use of the artist's original/master.

 The point of supervision is an important one - check the various videos regarding the policies of the Andy Warhol Foundation and the various lawsuits that ensued.

-Bronze sculptures made from artists original but, not sanctioned by the artist are also not legitimate and probably goes into the realms of forgery!
+Bronze sculptures made from artists' originals but, not sanctioned by the artist are also not legitimate and probably goes into the realms of forgery!

 The Pandora's box opens up when an artists estate (the complete estate with 100% authority and not just a part family chain) decides to use the artists original to make further casts(to complete an edition or make a second edition).
 The issue is one of supervision, after all, these are clearly not sanctioned by the artist.
 A case could be made that these are legitimate sculptures, but looking at the issues that have arisen with the Andy Warhol Foundation, and the disappointment faced (both emotional and monetary) by many collectors